craig-davis/craig-davis.github.io/_posts/2021-03-22-Adding-a-remote-switch-to-a-webcam-light.markdown

     caption="Transplanted switch"
 %}

-I had to use a pair of angled needle nose pliers to be able to depress the tab on the bottom of the old switch.
+I had to use a pair of angled needle nose pliers to depress the tab on the bottom of the old switch.
 The new switch has a nicer screw design that makes it easy to install the new switch.
 I'd recommend putting your wires on before installing the switch as the angle of the switch makes it hard to get to the screws to tighten down on the wires.
 In the photo below you can see that I've added some hot glue to the new wires to add a little strain relief.

 [![Switch Housing](/img/posts/webcam-ring-light/8-switch-glued.small.jpg)](/img/posts/webcam-ring-light/8-switch-glued.jpg)